 sup eco tour

-This two-hour guided tour will allow you to experience stand up paddleboarding on the River Thames with an added environmental perspective, offering up-close and personal encounters with the plants and animals that constitute the unique river ecosystem.
-You will learn about the natural history of the Thames and the issues that are currently threatening this iconic waterway.
-We will also discuss sources of pollution and ideas for keeping the river clean.
+This two-hour guided #SUPEcoTour will allow you to experience stand up paddleboarding on the River Thames with an added environmental perspective, offering up-close and personal encounters with the animals that constitute the unique river ecosystem.
+You will also have a chance to listen to the sound of the river using an underwater hydrophone.